orangespaceman/pi-python-garmin-strava/readme.md

  - Flash a light or beep when a new file has been updated (e.g. three beeps indicates three new files have been uploaded)
  - Add a Flask web server to allow easy viewing of logs through a web browser
  - Generate the Strava API key via a simple Flask app - remove PHP dependency

+***

+ DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+                    Version 2, December 2004

+ Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

+ Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.